-The minor in Communication is offered through the Division of Humanities & Social Sciences and provides a broad-based, academic experience that supports other programs at the University.
+The minor in Communication Studies provides a broad-based academic experience that supports other programs at the University.
 Regardless of a student's academic major, the courses for this minor are designed to help students to understand, examine, and function in, the Information Age.

 Please note that there are Communication courses cross-listed in Business and Management as well as interdepartmental courses students may take to fulfill the requirements.
-Specific courses in English, Criminal Justice, Fine Arts, and Marketing can be options used to fulfill elective requirements.
+Specific courses in English, Criminal Justice, Fine Arts, and Marketing may be options used to fulfill elective requirements.